Bond-Anna/test/README.md

 ### npm start

 Open http://localhost:3000 to view it in the browser
+<br/> On this task I spend 9 hours